-- You started your blog during university, how did the idea for it come about?
+- You started your blog during school, how did the idea for it come about?

 When I was 15, I helped set up a fashion magazine at school.
 I wrote tonnes of articles for it but when it went to print there wasn’t space for all of the articles.
 Not wanting them to go to waste, I started my blog and What’s Hot was born!
 Yes… it started as a fashion blog.

 I quickly realised that wasn’t for me and then it became a dedicated book and film review blog.
 Years later when I went on my year abroad, I realised I wanted to write about other things too, so I expanded to lifestyle and travel.
 I’ve honed it back down again to just two topics that I tend to cover: books and travel.
 Sometimes I still write about lifestyle and food, but it is largely a culture and travel blog.

 2. Talk to me about your career as a lawyer…where are you now and how does it inspire your content creation?

 I received a job offer from a law firm in my penultimate year at Oxford, so it was quite a long time ago now!
 After receiving the offer, I finished up my French degree at Oxford, then started the law conversion course in London.
 After I finished that I decided to take 6 months out to travel and focus on my blog.
 I’m just starting the second half of the law conversion now and as I’m doing an accelerated version, I’ll be done by July and working in August!
 A more detailed story about how I ended up on the road to becoming a lawyer can be found on my blog here.